zsiki/GeoEasy/doc/reference_guide.rst

 This calculation calculates 3D positions from directions and zenith angles measured from the end points of one or more base lines.
+Horizontal coordinates are calculated from intesections, elevations are calculated from triginometric heightings.

 Windows menu
 ~~~~~~~~~~~~

-From the windows menu new windows can be opened and the user can switch
+From the **Windows** menu new windows can be opened and the user can switch
 among opened windows.

 New graphic window